Skip to main content

 The Bottom Line

 A structured settlement pays your car accident compensation in installments over time rather than in a single lump sum.
 The biggest advantage is tax-free growth -- unlike a lump sum that you invest yourself, a structured settlement's returns are never taxed.
 Structured settlements make the most sense in catastrophic injury cases, cases involving minors, and situations where long-term financial security matters more than immediate access to the full amount.
-But once you agree to a structure, changing it is expensive and difficult.
+NC law requires court approval before you can sell future payments, and a discount rate cap limits -- but does not eliminate -- the cut factoring companies can take.

 What Is a Structured Settlement?